 Given the plurality of discourses surrounding "digital sovereignty", we map out here seven major perspectives instead of assuming nation-states are the default and ultimate holders and arbiters of digital sovereignty.
 Not only does this approach acknowledge the important roles nation-states play in structuring digital infrastructure, data, services, and protocols within their borders, it also recognizes the complicated realities in exercising digital sovereignty.
-We include in our conceptual mapping: state digital sovereignty, supranational digital sovereignty, network digital sovereignty, corporate digital sovereignty, personal digital sovereignty, postcolonial digital sovereignty, and commons digital sovereignty (see Table 2).
-A myriad of actors-governmental policymakers, technologists, activists, individuals, indigenous and local communities-approach "sovereignty" from different perspectives, with unique assumptions about social justice, autonomy and governance.
+We include in our conceptual mapping: state digital sovereignty, supranational digital sovereignty, network digital sovereignty, corporate digital sovereignty (see Table 2).
+We recognize various actors-policymakers, technologists, activists, indigenous and local communities-approach "sovereignty" from highly diverse perspectives, with unique assumptions about social justice, autonomy and governance.
 In the following, we briefly explicate each perspective, related core concepts, their similarities, and differences as well as their applications in BRICS countries and beyond.